IBM/cos-trigger-functions/README.md

     * Give your service a name, and click `Create`.
     * In the left side menu, select `Buckets`, and then `Create bucket`.
     * Give your bucket a unique name.
     * For Resiliency, select `Regional`, and for Location, select `us-south`. *Note: This trigger is currently available in us-south, us-east, and eu-gb regions.
-You could select one of the other regions, but our examples will use us-south*
+You could select one of the other available regions, but our examples will use us-south*
     * Click `Create Bucket`.
     * Create another bucket, with the same name suffixed by `-processed`.
 If your original bucket was `my-bucket`, then your new bucket will be `my-bucket-processed`.
     * Again, ensure that you selected the same region as your first bucket, in this case `Regional` and `us-south`.